 About the Program

-In November 2016, several Portland-based organizations collaborated to co-host a promotional Taste the World event to bring together the Greater Portland community over a shared love of food.
-The success of that event, made possible by sponsorship from Live and Work in Maine, led to the development of the New Mainer Culinary Entrepreneur Program, which supports immigrant and refugee entrepreneurs in the culinary field in Maine.
-The program provides business development assistance and financial support of entrepreneurs through a matching grant program.
+In November 2016, PROPEL, CEI, Fork Food Lab, Maine Access Immigrant Network, and the Maine Public Health Association collaborated to co-host a promotional Taste the World event to bring together the increasingly diverse Greater Portland community over a shared love of food.
+The success of that event, made possible by sponsorship from Live and Work in Maine, led to the development of the New Mainer Culinary Entrepreneur Program, which supports immigrant and refugee entrepreneurs in the culinary field in Maine through a multi-pronged approach.

 To learn more about the program or related sponsorship opportunities, please fill out the below contact form: